 “Why do you care what I think?” she retorted, pushing him out of the way.

 As she turned to walk away, he grabbed her arm, gently but firmly, and maneuvered her into him.

-“I saw you talking to Drew in potions, and I believe you owe me an apology,” he commanded, making her scoff.
+“I saw you talking to Drew in Potions, and I believe you owe me an apology,” he commanded, making her scoff.

-She pushed him away and continued on to the common room, when Malfoy suddenly cut her off from her path once again.
+She pushed him away and continued on to the Common Room, when Malfoy suddenly cut her off from her path once again.

-“Apology, Black,” he repeated, his tone sharp.
+“So, apology, Black,” he repeated, his tone sharp.

 “Are you really that proud, Malfoy, that-”

 Disregarding her sentence, Lucius enclosed the space separating them, binding Narcissa against the wall.
 Leaving no distance between them, he leaned in close with hungry eyes.
 It reminded her of the way Drew had pinned Nixie against the wall only moments ago.
 Except that was a romantic notion.
 There was nothing romantic about Malfoy and her.
 The thought itself was…repulsing.

 “Apologize,” he ordered, his silky hair brushing Narcissa’s shoulder.

 “You brazen animal,” she whispered angrily, struggling against him.